 |The anal canal||3|

-Your doctor introduced the colonoscopy through the anal canal and the rectum during a colonoscopy.
+During a colonoscopy, your doctor introduces the colonoscopy through the anal canal and the rectum.
 Then, the colonoscope slowly advances through the sigmoid, descending, transverse, descending colon to reach the caecum.

 The colonoscope often passes through an opening at the caecum as far as the terminal ileum (the last portion of the small intestine).

-The terminal ileum is the farthest point your colonoscope can go (see the illustration below).
+The terminal ileum is your colonoscope’s farthest point (see the illustration below).

 How can the colonoscope go so far?

-The colonoscope is a long flexible tube-like device that can reach about 170-180 cm.
+The colonoscope is a long flexible tube-like device reaching about 170-180 cm.
 Sometimes, the entire length of the colonoscope goes inside your bowels.